 A study by the IPA data bank consisting of 1,400 ad campaign case studies shows that ads containing emotional content outperform their rational counterparts by twice the margin.

-The following are the top-ten emotions to evoke while writing a PPC ad copy:
+The following are the top ten emotions to evoke while writing skills for a PPC ad copy:

 The best PPC ad campaigns harness emotional power, so make sure to include emotionally charged language in your PPC ad copy.

 A Good Arc

 Every good story follows the established arc consisting of a beginning, a middle, and an end.